mcow7j/Scientific-Computing/README.md

 * The Algorithm utilises a modified Rabin-Karp method.

 ## Project 2
+-- work in progress--
 #### Overview of Part 1:
 #### Overview of Part 2:
 ## Project 3
+-- work in progress--
 #### Overview of Part 1:
 #### Overview of Part 2:
 ## Project 4